GFH-v2 Pipeline for Searches of Long-Transient Gravitational Waves from Newborn Magnetars: GFH-v2 Methodology

 \subsection{Search Parameter Space}

 The choice of the search parameter space is guided by both astrophysical considerations and computational feasibility.
-The properties of a newborn or rapidly rotating neutron star determine the frequency evolution and amplitude of the emitted gravitational waves, while geometric factors affect their observability at Earth.
-To assess the performance of the search pipeline and to quantify its sensitivity, we adopt a strategy based on simulated signal injections covering a representative range of parameter values.
+The properties of a newborn or rapidly rotating neutron star determine the frequency evolution and amplitude of the emitted gravitational waves, while the relative geometry between the source and the detector, such as the sky position of the source and its orientation with respect to the detector, affects the observability at Earth.

-We perform a series of injections across a range of parameter values, focusing primarily on three key physical parameters: the initial frequency \(f_0\), the ellipticity \(\epsilon\), and the inclination angle \(\iota\).
-The selected ranges for these parameters are summarized in Table~\ref{tab:parameter_ranges}.

-Each parameter combination uniquely determines the expected signal evolution, including the coherence time \(T_{\mathrm{FFT}}\), the injected signal duration, and the frequency band over which the signal power is distributed.
-In this study, we consider spindown driven solely by gravitational-wave emission, and the braking index is fixed at $n = 5$.
+Table~\ref{tab:parameter_ranges} summarizes the key physical parameters relevant to a newborn, rapidly rotating magnetar.
+The initial frequency \(f_0\), ellipticity \(\epsilon\), and inclination angle \(\iota\) primarily determine the evolution of the signal, including the FFT coherence time \(T_{\mathrm{FFT}}\), the observation time \(T_{\mathrm{obs}}\), and the frequency band spanned by the signal.